Guidelines for Psychologists Working with Gender, Sexuality and Relationship Diversity

 Statement on the assessment by psychologists of transgender or non-binary people seeking medicines or surgeries associated with gender

 Psychologists are reminded that they must practice within their competency (HCPC, 2015; BPS 2017, 2018).

 In order to protect the public, the BPS makes clear that in order to assess gender dysphoria or incongruence and make referral for hormonal treatments, anti-androgenic treatments, other medicines; or surgeries such as genital surgeries, chest surgeries, facial surgeries, surgeries which remove reproductive capacity, or other surgeries in this field, psychologists must be statutorily regulated by the HCPC and receive specific post-doctoral training.

 This training must be significant formal training and supervision from someone with recognised expertise in the field who has considerable experience in making these referrals.
 At present this would be a consultant psychologist or consultant medical doctor at an NHS Gender Identity Clinic.

 This must occur before they are able to make independent assessments and recommendations.
-Psychologists in this field must also be practicing within a highly specialist multidisciplinary team and undertaking ongoing specialist CPD relevant to the field.
+Psychologists in this field must also be practising within a highly specialist multidisciplinary team and undertaking ongoing specialist CPD relevant to the field.